aspiers/linear-tools/docs/plugins.md

 # Loading a plugin

-To load a particular plugin (which has to start with `linear-deps-*`), install it to your project using `npm install --save-dev linear-deps-PLUGINNAME`, and linear-deps will pick it up automatically.
+To load a particular plugin (which has to start with `linear-*`), install it to your project using `npm install --save-dev linear-PLUGINNAME`, and linear will pick it up automatically.